 • Privacy while living in the rental, except for proper notices and emergencies

-Landlords also have specific rights under Florida law.
+Landlords have specific rights in Florida.
 Knowing their rights can help avoid unlawful or risky behavior.
 Landlord rights include the following:

 • The right to serve proper eviction notices when tenants violate the lease